-The Best Value Funds
+The Best Value Funds for 2022

 These value-focused mutual funds and ETFs all earn Morningstar Analyst Ratings of Silver or better.